eForms Logo

 A Maine separation agreement is a legal document that allows married couples to live apart without pursuing a full divorce.
-Separation agreements let spouses set rules on alimony, child support, and property division (much like a divorce).
+Spouses can use this agreement to set terms on alimony, child support, and property division.
+In Maine, separation agreements are available to couples that "desire to live apart for a period in excess of 60 continuous days."

 Is a Separation Agreement Legal in Maine?